 Last week I felt like a failure.
-It was just a series of events in recent period that made me feel this way, like
+It was just a series of events that made me feel this way, like

 - my dad getting injured at work and having to go through surgery to fix the injury.
 It made me feel that I failed to care for him as a daughter (he’s fine now and going through physiotherapy);

 - my mom being diagnosed with diabetes, high cholesterol, and high blood pressure which made me feel that I failed to care for her as a daughter;

 - myself getting a colonoscopy because I thought I had colon cancer from massive bleeding (luckily it was just piles);